Ketan-Joshi/Terraform-MongoDB-Cluster/README.md

 1. Clone this repository and update the variables.tf file according to your values

+2. Then, go to mongodb_module folder and update keyFile

-2. `terraform init`: It will initialize the provider block and the module
+3. `terraform init`: It will initialize the provider block and the module

-3. `terraform plan`: To list-down all the changes that the terraform will be performing
+4. `terraform plan`: To list-down all the changes that the terraform will be performing

-4. `terraform apply`: Apply the changes required to build MongoDB ReplicaSet
+5. `terraform apply`: Apply the changes required to build MongoDB ReplicaSet

-5. After applying the changes, wait for the ReplicaSet creation.
+6. After applying the changes, wait for the ReplicaSet creation.
 This will take approx. 5-10 minutes

 ## Considerations